djoshea/sphinxcontrib-matlabdomain/docs/source/advanced.rst

     @noargdoc
     def main():
-        """Main-like function that would normally be processed by `argdoc`, but that we are skipping instead!
+        """Main-like function that would normally be processed by `argdoc` but that will instead be skipped!
         """
         # main function body here
         parser = argparse.ArgumentParser()